bufbuild-ru/docs/blog/remote-plugin-execution/index.md

 One half-solution is to either manage those executables yourself or rely on custom tooling, which frequently leads to those classic "works on my machine" reproducibility problems where you need to hunt down subtle differences in plugin versions used in different environments.

-The difficulty of managing this complex web of compiler and plugin versions—just to make code stub generation work—has been a major barrier to Protobuf adoption.
+The difficulty of managing this complex web of compiler and plugin versions — just to make code stub generation work — has been a major barrier to Protobuf adoption.
 At Buf, we decided to fix this once and for all by removing the need for local plugins entirely.

 ## Remote plugin execution

-With remote plugin execution, you can publish Protobuf plugins to the BSR and then execute those plugins on a trusted server—the BSR itself—rather than on your local machine.
+With remote plugin execution, you can publish Protobuf plugins to the BSR and then execute those plugins on a trusted server — the BSR itself — rather than on your local machine.

 [Authoring](/docs/migration-guides/migrate-remote-generation-alpha/index.md) a plugin involves two steps: building the plugin as a Docker image and pushing the image to `plugins.buf.build`.
 Once your plugin has been pushed, you need to make one change to your [`buf.gen.yaml`](/docs/configuration/v1/buf-gen-yaml/index.md) configuration file to use it: